How to Hire a Virtual Assistant Bookkeeper for your Business

 Tip #5: Use the currency of your choice

 When you’re hiring a virtual assistant bookkeeper, you may use the currency of your choice.
-Your virtual assistant bookkeeper must be familiar with this currency so that there are no mistakes when converting back and forth between currencies.
+Your virtual assistant bookkeeper must be familiar with this currency so there are no mistakes when converting back and forth between currencies.

 Tip #6: Keep good records – and know what to look for